Rickie Weeks Jr.: 2010–2014

-Playing in 160 games, Weeks recorded his finest season as a pro, and perhaps the best all-around season a Brewer second baseman has ever had.
-On June 12, 2010, Weeks tallied his 500th hit at Miller Park and received a standing ovation.
+Playing in 160 games in 2010, Weeks recorded his finest season as a pro, and perhaps the best all-around season a Brewer second baseman has ever had.
+On June 12, Weeks tallied his 500th hit at Miller Park and received a standing ovation.
 Weeks finished with a career-high 29 home runs and 83 RBIs, a .269 average, and a strong .366 on-base percentage.
-His WAR of 6.0 rated 2nd among all regular second basemen, behind only Robinson Cano.
-He led the NL in at bats (651), plate appearances (754), and hit by pitch (25), and was second in runs scored (112).
+His WAR of 6.0 rated second among all regular second basemen, behind only Robinson Canó.
+He led the NL in at bats (651), plate appearances (754), and hit by pitch (25) and was second in runs scored (112).

 On February 16, 2011, Weeks signed a contract extension for 4 years at $38 million.
-The deal includes an option for a 5th year provided Weeks is an everyday player in 2013 and 2014, and could raise the total value of the contract to $50 million.
+The deal included an option for a 5th year provided Weeks is an everyday player in 2013 and 2014, and could raise the total value of the contract to $50 million.

 Weeks was voted by the fans to be the starting second baseman for the National League in the 2011 All-Star Game.
 Weeks sustained a severe ankle sprain while legging out an infield single in July.
 Weeks was placed on the DL until early September, and his offensive production was significantly hampered down the stretch.
-On September 27, in the second to last game of the regular season, Weeks hit one of the longest home runs ever hit at Miller Park, off the stadium club windows in left field.
+On September 27, in the second-to-last game of the regular season, Weeks hit one of the longest home runs ever hit at Miller Park, off the stadium club windows in left field.
 It was his first home run since his return from the DL, and his 20th of the season.
 He ended his regular season at .269 with 20 home runs.
 Advanced defensive metrics pegged him as a league-average defender at the keystone, and his WAR of 3.3 was good for 3rd in the National League.

 Despite a slow start in April and May 2012, Weeks rebounded beginning in June and posted typical power numbers, albeit with a dip in his on-base totals, which had been a hallmark of his value to that point.
 Weeks had a poor 2013 season, posting career lows in nearly all major offensive categories.
 A torn hamstring ended his season in August, and Scooter Gennett replaced him at second base.

-In the 2014 season, his contract year with Milwaukee, Weeks has assumed the right-handed part of Milwaukee's productive second base platoon, starting versus all left-handed starting pitchers.
+In the 2014 season, his contract year with Milwaukee, Weeks has assumed the right-handed part of Milwaukee's productive second base platoon, starting against all left-handed starting pitchers.
 Although over only 286 plate appearances, he returned to pre-2012 form hitting .274/.357/.452.
 With Gennett, Brewers second basemen ranked fourth in the National League in Wins Above Replacement, and 11th league-wide.
 After the 2014 season, the Brewers declined his contract option ending his ten-year tenure with the Brewers.